isc-projects/stork/doc/dev/devel.rst

 changes made inside the container are immediately reflected in the host filesystem and vice versa.

-The behavior of the read-write mode is undeniable in the system tests.
-First of all, it breaks the isolation of the test cases.
-The changes made in one test case can affect the other test cases as they share the same volume and the changes are not reverted after the test case execution.
-The second reason is interrupts the system test development.
-We don't expect them to be modified as a side effect of the test case execution.
+The read-write mode must be used in the system tests involving disk writes.
+However, the test framework must ensure a proper isolation of the test cases.
+Otherwise, the disk writes in some test cases can affect other test cases as they share the same volume, and the changes are not reverted after the test case execution.
+In addition, the files must not remain modified on the host after the tests execution.
 The developer may not notice that the files are modified and commit them to the repository.

-We would like to mount the volumes to be editable in the container but prevent the changes made in the container from being reflected in the host filesystem.
+We would like to mount the volumes so they are editable in the container but prevent changes made in the container from being reflected in the host filesystem.
-Unfortunately, such case is not supported by Docker.
+Unfortunately, Docker does not support such a case.
 However, we implemented a workaround to achieve the same effect.
-The volumes may be marked as isolated and they are copied to a temporary directory before the test case execution.
-The changes made in the container are reflected only to these temporary copies and don't affect the original files.
-The temporary copies are removed after the test case execution.
+The volumes may be marked as isolated and copied to a temporary directory before the test case.
+The changes made in the container are reflected only in these temporary copies and don't affect the original files.
+The temporary copies are removed after the test case.

 To mark the volume as isolated, start its source path with the ``$IPWD`` (isolated-parent-working-directory) environment variable instead of the